kosmonowt/food-koop/README.md

 * Redesign colors: Only <td> on checkbox will have colors indicating the completeness of the order.
 * Email to user and member when order was sent as well as wenn order arrived
 	* Do not inform change-applying user
+* CHECK findOr404 in controller

 ### Users
 * Edit User Group Settings needs update
+* CHECK findOr404 in controller

 ### User Groups
 * CRUD Views for User Groups
+* CHECK findOr404 in controller

 ### Members
 * OnDelete Cascade!
+* CHECK findOr404 in controller

 ### Member Groups
 * CRUD Views for Member Groups